WhiskeySockets/baileys.wiki-site/docs/migration/to-v7.0.0.md

 To drastically reduce the bundle size of Baileys, we have removed some methods in the `proto` package.
 The only ones that remain are: `.create()` (to be used in the place of `.fromObject()`), and `.encode()` / `.decode()`

-For the full patch notes of 6.8.0, check the GitHub release: https://github.com/WhiskeySockets/Baileys/releases/tag/v6.8.0.
+For the full patch notes of 7.0.0, check the latest GitHub release: https://github.com/WhiskeySockets/Baileys/releases/